ericstrobl/BUPvsMIRT/README.md

 `omnibus` = omnibus absolute sum statistic and p-value

-`factors` = absolute sum statistic, uncorrected p-value, and corrected p-value for each factor
+`factors` = absolute sum statistic, uncorrected p-value, and corrected p-values for each factor

-`tx_pairs` = difference statistic, uncorrected p-value, and corrected p-value for each treatment pair
+`tx_pairs` = difference statistic, uncorrected p-value, and corrected p-values for each treatment pair